Mastering How to Change Password on iPhone Securely

 Step 1: Open the Settings app on your iPhone and navigate to the passcode settings:

-- On devices without biometric authentication: Go to Settings > Passcode
+• On devices without biometric authentication: Go to Settings > Passcode.

 Step 2: Enter your current passcode when prompted to access the passcode settings.
+This verification is crucial to ensure only you can alter these sensitive security parameters.

 Step 3: Scroll down and tap on “Change Passcode.”